phil-brown/tween.js/README.md

 No, we like to keep it simple and free of dependencies.
 Feel free to make one yourself, though! :-)

 ### Change log ###

+2013 04 09 - **r10pb**

+* Forked to phil-brown, and added orientation change callbacks.

 2013 03 03 - **r10** (5,342 KB, gzip: 2,010 KB)